Why Should I Use Fetch Mail Instead of an Email Forwarder?

 - Click the gear icon in the upper right corner of the page and select Settings.

-- Click the Accounts tab and locate the Check mail from other accounts (using POP3) section.
+- Click the Accounts and Import tab and locate the Check email from other accounts (using POP3): section.

 - Click Add a POP3 mail account you own.